cskitty/seesay/README.md

-# SeaSay - Smart Visual Bot
+# SeeSay - Smart Visual Bot

-SeaSay is a smart visual bot designed to provide various functions including continuous voice recognition, natural text-to-speech (TTS) conversion, and token generation using a large language model (LLM).
+SeeSay is a smart visual bot designed to provide various functions including continuous voice recognition, natural text-to-speech (TTS) conversion, and token generation using a large language model (LLM).
 It is specifically designed to run on Raspberry Pi using the Mosquitto MQTT protocol.

 ## Demo

-Check out the demo of SeaSay in action [here](https://www.youtube.com/watch?v=nybifJqqwr0).
+Check out the demo of SeeSay in action [here](https://www.youtube.com/watch?v=nybifJqqwr0).

 ## Features

-1. **Continuous Voice Recognition**: SeaSay is capable of continuously recognizing voice inputs, allowing for seamless interaction with users.
+1. **Continuous Voice Recognition**: SeeSay is capable of continuously recognizing voice inputs, allowing for seamless interaction with users.

-2. **Natural Text-to-Speech (TTS)**: With SeaSay, users can enjoy natural and human-like speech synthesis, converting text inputs into spoken words.
+2. **Natural Text-to-Speech (TTS)**: With SeeSay, users can enjoy natural and human-like speech synthesis, converting text inputs into spoken words.

-3. **Large Language Model (LLM)**: SeaSay leverages a large language model for token generation, enabling it to understand and generate contextually relevant responses.
+3. **Large Language Model (LLM)**: SeeSay leverages a large language model for token generation, enabling it to understand and generate contextually relevant responses.
 Currently, LLM is running on my laptop using LM Studio with Dolphin mistral 7B.:wq

-4. **More features TBD**: SeaSay is continuously evolving, with more features and functionalities planned for future releases.
+4. **More features TBD**: SeeSay is continuously evolving, with more features and functionalities planned for future releases.

 ## Requirements